Imir0nMan/Instigate_internship/final_version/Gcd/C++/readme.md

 To compile write 'make' in terminal
 Then write 'make test' to run programm
-After type 'make clean' to clan all excessive files Input files name is inputGcd.txt
+After type 'make clean' to clan all excessive files Input files name is input.txt
 Each line is one test
 They are given in format "first_number space second_number" like this: